dcanadillas/consul-vms-tproxy/README.md

 consul services register -token $CONSUL_HTTP_TOKEN fake-web.hcl
 ```

+> NOTE: It is not necessary to use `-token $CONSUL_HTTP_TOKEN` if the environment variable is defined, but you can anyway force putting it.

 The service `fake-web` should be already registered in Consul but nothing is running, so it will be an "unhealthy" service in the Consul catalog.

 Let's now run the application: